The Sports Medicine Center

 About Our Sports Medicine Program

-At Olympia Orthopaedic Associates, our sports medicine doctors take a team approach to help you return to your favorite sports and activities.
-Our primary care sports medicine physicians can diagnose your injury and condition and offer you nonsurgical treatments, such as injections or therapy.
+At Olympia Orthopaedic Associates, our sports medicine team approach will help you return to your favorite sports and activities.
+Our primary care sports medicine physicians can diagnose your injury / condition and offer you nonsurgical treatments, such as injections or therapy.
 And if nonsurgical treatments prove to be unsuccessful for you, our sports medicine surgeons can provide minimally invasive surgical options, such as arthroscopy.
-Our sports medicine doctors are trained in the treatment and care of sports-related injuries and conditions in all areas of specialty, from the foot and ankle to the shoulder.
+Our sports medicine doctors are trained in the treatment and care of sports-related injuries and conditions in all areas of specialty, from the foot & ankle to the elbow & shoulder.

 The most common injuries we treat include the following: